tortugastudios/emjinx-examples/rest/react-fetch/README.md

-# Emjinx Example - React and Fetch
+# Emjinx Example - React and Fetch API

 This example uses a form built with React, along with the Fetch API, to send a POST request to the Emjinx REST API.